tpboudreau/l6s/README.md

 For each service backed by disk, (1) set the storage.type key to 'dynamic' to indicate that Kubernetes should dynamically allocate persistent volumes (and corresponding persistent volume claims); (2) set the storage.class key to an appropriate storageClass available in your Kubernetes cluster; and (3) set the storage.size key to a value commensurate with the size of the network being monitored.
 By default, the job created to prepare the MySQL instance for use by LibreNMS is delayed for 15 seconds, to allow the volumes to be allocated and mounted, and the database to initialize itself and become ready for connections.
 This delay can be extended if necessary by setting the librenmsServices.mysql.readinessDelay key to a larger value (in seconds), as shown above.
 ##### Static Volumes
 Alternatively, persistent volumes for the data services may be created and bound to persistent volume claims in advance.
-If you choose this option, you take on the responsibility of making sure that the disks are appropriately sized, correctly formatted and contain the expected subdirectories (properly owned and/or permissioned).
+If you choose this option, you take on the responsibility of making sure that the disks are appropriately sized, correctly formatted and contain the subdirectories (properly owned and/or permissioned) that are expected by the services.
 (The actions required to do this differ for each system and cloud provider and are beyond the scope of these instructions.)
 The following table shows the expected subdirectories on each volume for each service:

 | Service | Subdirectories | Ownership |
 | ------- | -------------- | --------- |